anydotcrypto/docs.any.sender/docs/devTools/README.md

 ## Local API mocking

-When the `any.sender()` function wraps a contract or signer that's connected to a local rpc provider, the function automatically detects if a mock API has been enabled being used and instead of calling a real API instance will instead create a mock any.sender API internally from the provider.
+When the `any.sender()` function wraps a contract or signer that's connected to a local rpc provider, the function detects if a mock API has been enabled uses it instead of making remote calls to our live APIs.
 The mock API has a reduced feature set, as an example it doesnt wait a number of confirmations for a deposit to be recognised, but instead recognises the deposit immediately.

 Whilst the mock is useful in unit/integration testing it's important to test your code against our live [ropsten API](../addresses.md) before going to production.